cloudspace-devops/packer-image-scripts/README.md

 ## Configuring a new computer

+####  NOTE:  This is not for the first time using packer on your computer.
+This is literally for a newly purchased computer that needs to be provisioned.
+It will install/upgrade xcode, virtualbox, etc.

 1. Run the following script in terminal on your computer:
 `bash <(curl -s https://raw.githubusercontent.com/cloudspace-devops/packer-image-scripts/master/osx-dev-machine-setup.sh)`
 2. When prompted, select "Install" to get the command line developer tools.
 After the install completes, dismiss the dialogue and press [return] in terminal.